anaellezou/hydrus/README.md

 ## Next steps

-- /!\ make it available for any kind of device /!\
+- /!\ make it available for any kind of device /!\ .
+DONE
 - Add monitoring and alerting (Prometheus / Grafana or Datadog)
 - Add staging environment
 - Set up security scanning in the CI pipeline